 Selected courses are regularly graded on a pass/fail basis.
-However, students may undertake other courses on a pass/fail basis under the following conditions: Students must have completed 60 or more semester hours of college work with a cumulative average of 2.0.
-Courses taken on a pass/fail basis will not be accepted into the major or minor.
-Core Foundations courses and writing intensive courses may not be taken pass/fail.
-A student may only enroll in one course per semester on this basis, with a maximum of 2 such courses allowable toward graduation.
-Students who register for such courses must indicate this choice at the time of formal registration, that is during the period specified by the academic calendar for each semester.
+However, students may undertake other courses on a pass/fail basis under the following conditions:

+- Courses taken on a pass/fail basis will not be accepted into the major or minor; - Beginning Fall 2017, courses taken on a pass/fail basis will not be accepted as fulfilling Core Curriculum requirements; - · Writing intensive courses may not be taken pass/fail; - To elect pass/fail grading, a student must have completed 60 or more semester hours of college work (junior standing) with a cumulative grade point average of 2.0; - A student may only enroll in one course per semester on an elected pass/fail basis, with a maximum of two such courses allowable toward graduation.

+Students who register for such courses must indicate this choice at the time of formal registration-that is, during the period specified by the academic calendar for each semester.
 After this period, students may not change their registration from regular grade status to pass/fail or from pass/fail to regular grade status.

-Credits transferred from other institutions to a student's Carroll College program will not be accepted into the major if taken on a pass/fail basis.
-No more than 2 such courses will be allowed toward graduation whether they are taken at Carroll or at another institution.
+Credits transferred from other institutions to a student's Carroll College program will not be accepted into the major, minor, or (as of Fall 2017) Core Curriculum requirements if taken on a pass/fail basis.
+No more than two such courses will be allowed toward graduation whether they are taken at Carroll or at another institution.